-Below we outline a few factors for you to consider when selecting a merchant services partner:
+Below we outline a few factors for organizations to consider when selecting a merchant services partner:

 Easy Account Set-up & Integration